Best Paddleboard Speakers (2025 Guide)

 What’s the loudest speaker I can use on a paddleboard?

-The JBL Flip 7 and Altec LifeJacket Jolt are both powerful enough for windy lake or ocean paddling.
+The JBL Flip 7 and Altec LifeJacket Jolt both perform well in windy lake/ocean conditions.

 Yes, water reflects and absorbs Bluetooth signals.
 Keep your phone close to the speaker for best results.